Mahendragarh: Etymology

-Earlier named kanaud, in early 1860s it was renamed after Maharaja Mahendra Singh (r.
-1721-1748 CE) of Patiala State who was gifted this area by the British East India Company rule for his help in crushing the Indian Rebellion of 1857.
+Earlier earlier was known as Kanaud because its was founded and inhabited by Kanaudia Brahmins.
+In 1860s it was renamed after Maharaja Mahendra Singh (r.
+1721-1748 CE) of Patiala State who was gifted this area by the British East India Company rule for his help in crushing the Indian Rebellion of 1857 in this area.

 Geography

 Mahendragarh is located at 28.28°N 76.15°E. It has an average elevation of 262 metres (859 feet).
 Mahendragarh district is bounded on the north by Charkhi DadriBhiwani and jhajjar districts, on the east by Rewari district and Alwar district of Rajasthan, on the south by Alwar, Jaipur and Sikar districts of Rajasthan, and on the west by Sikar and Jhunjhunu districts of Rajasthan.
 It has five tehsils of Kanina, Narnaul, Ateli, Nangal Choudhary And Mahendergarh.

 It is situated at the bank of Dohan River (which was a seasonal river), which is at the verge of extinction.

 History

 Fort of Kanod was built by Maratha ruler Tatya Tope in 1755 CE.
-In 1860, it came under the Patiala State during the British raj. ruler of Patiala, Narendra Singh, changed the name of Kanod Fort to Mahandragarh after his son Mahendra.
+In 1860, it came under the Patiala State during the British Raj]. ruler of Patiala, Narendra Singh, changed the name of Kanod Fort to Mahandragarh after his son Mahendra.
 Because of the name of the fort, this town came to be known as Mahendragarh and the name of Narnaul Nizam was changed to Mahendragarh Nizam.